wpilibsuite/frc-docs/source/docs/software/actuators/overview.rst

 FRC Legal Motor Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Speed controllers come in lots of shapes, sizes and feature sets.
-This is the full list of FRC Legal speed controllers as of April 2019:
+This is the full list of FRC Legal speed controllers as of January 2020:

 - DMC 60/DMC 60c Motor Controller (P/N: 410-334-1, 410-334-2)
 - Jaguar Motor Controller (P/N: MDL-BDC, MDL-BDC24, and 217-3367) connected to PWM only